mvanbrummen/blog/content/post/akka-http-react-js.md

 +++

-I recently worked on a side project using Akka Http and ReactJS and thought it was about time to consolidate my experience into a blog post.
+I recently worked on a side project using [Akka HTTP](https://doc.akka.io/docs/akka-http/current/) and [ReactJS](https://reactjs.org/) and thought it was about time to consolidate my experience into a blog post.
 What better way to demonstrate what I learned than with a contrived example!

 We will be building a simple web application that will display random movie spoilers for our users.